There were many friends of God in Pinellas Park.

 There was also another fine Roman Catholic man who told me of his arrest experience at the hospice and of his 3 1/2 years in jail for protesting abortion.
 There was also the professor named George, with whom I had extended conversations in person and via phone about the value of life, the vulnerability of the disabled, and the appropriateness of civil disobedience.
 George and I will meet again, I am certain; and we will be more prepared.

-2 thoughts on “Friends of God”
+2 responses to “Friends of God”

-1. I am glad to see brothers and sisters in Christ still have the conviction to camp out and watch over someone.
+I am glad to see brothers and sisters in Christ still have the conviction to camp out and watch over someone.
 Though the deed seems trivial, you rarely see better.
 I salute all of those who were there.